hyperschedule/hyperschedule/README.md

 ## Local development

-Install [Docker].
+Install [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 At this point you can run the webapp locally by running

     $ npm run dev